-In an RO system, water is forced at a high pressure through a pre-filter, a carbon filter, a semi-permeable membrane, and a post-filter.
-Each filter stage removes contaminants of varying sizes, including minerals and salts, resulting in high-quality pure water.
+In most residential RO systems, water flows through a pre-filter, a carbon filter, a semipermeable membrane, and a post-filter.
+Each stage of treatment removes contaminants of varying sizes and types, including minerals and salts, resulting in high-quality pure water.
 In larger commercial or industrial units, water pressure is raised before entering the membrane element to increase quantity and quality even further.

-An RO purification unit can be a fairly expensive investment, costing around $500 on average, but the quality of treatment makes the initial price worthwhile.
+An RO purification unit can be somewhat costly, averaging around $500-$1,000 with installation, but the quality of the treated water makes the initial investment worthwhile.

-Something to keep in mind with RO systems is that you’ll be required to change the filters (usually after 6-12 months for the pre-, post- and carbon filters and every 2 years for the semi-permeable membrane), so this isn’t a completely maintenance-free option.
+Something to keep in mind with RO systems is that you’ll be required to change the filters (usually after 6-12 months for the pre, post, and carbon filters, and every 2+ years for the semipermeable membrane), so this isn’t a completely maintenance-free option.
 Also keep in mind that NO water treatment method is completely maintenance free.

 Another point-of-use at-home option to consider is distillation, which uses a countertop unit to produce distilled water.
 Distilled water contains no minerals and salts – and is free from practically all other existing impurities, too.

-As with RO, the distillation process is incredibly thorough, with the boiling method being incredibly effective at removing contaminants.
+As with RO, the distillation process is quite thorough, with the boiling method being incredibly effective at removing contaminants.

 You can find a good distiller for around half the price of an RO unit, and it requires virtually no maintenance to operate (just cleaning).
 However, it’s worth being aware that the distillation process is incredibly slow – it takes around 4 hours for 1 gallon of water to be produced by these systems- but as long as you stick to a schedule, you should always have access to clean water.

 Ion exchange resins can also be used to remove minerals from water.
 These resins are known for their ability to soften water (i.e. reduce hardness minerals to less than 1 grain per gallon or 17.1 p.p.m. ) in a process that replaces minerals with other dissolved ions.